 Tips for driving safely with hearing loss

 How much do you rely on your hearing when you drive?
 Probably more than you know.
-Although your sense of sight is undoubtedly the most important when behind the wheel, your sense of hearing helps you detect approaching emergency vehicles, hear the blaring horn of an impatient driver or reminds you that your turn signals are engaged.
-While people with hearing loss don’t drive any worse than those with normal hearing, it never hurts to be prepared and take extra safety precautions.
+Although your sense of sight is undoubtedly the most important when behind the wheel, your sense of hearing helps you detect approaching emergency vehicles, hear the blaring horn of an impatient driver or realize that your turn signals are engaged.
+While hearing loss doesn't significantly impact your ability to drive, it never hurts to be prepared and take extra precautions.

 Get treatment for your hearing loss

-The right treatment might be hearing aids, especially if you’ve developed sensorineural hearing loss.
+The right treatment might be hearing aids, especially if you’ve developed sensorineural hearing loss, which includes age-related hearing loss.
 Not only can hearing aids amplify the important sounds you hear on the road, they can also keep your auditory system healthy so your brain doesn’t forget how to interpret other sounds in your environment.

 - Maintain your hearing aids.
 Feedback from hearing aids is a major distraction, regardless of your activity.
-Be sure to see your hearing care practitioner regularly, at least every six months, for check-ups and cleanings.
+Visit your hearing care practitioner regularly, at least every six months, for check-ups and cleanings.
 Tell them if you’re experiencing feedback or other concerns.

 - Ask passengers to keep the conversation quiet and to a minimum.
 While it’s always fun to be part of the conversation, participating in any activity other than driving means your attention isn’t fully focused on the road.
 If you are having trouble hearing the other people in the car, either as the driver or as the passenger, talk to your hearing care practitioner about technology options that might be available and useful to you.